Prague uprising (1848): Background

 From March 11, 1848 (Assembly in Svatováclavské lázně) there was a political unrest in Prague, by which Prague joined the wider revolutionary current in the whole of Europe.
 At that time, Czech politics had already split into a liberal current (František Palacký, Karel Havlíček Borovský) and a radically democratic one (Karel Sabina, Josef Václav Frič, Vincenc Vávra Haštalský, Vilém Gauč, Emanuel Arnold).
 In the first phase, the moderate liberals prevailed.
 They preferred constructive and cautious steps, such as the establishment of the St. Wenceslas Committee on March 12.
-On 19 and 31 March, the Committee prepared two petitions to the Emperor, which mainly included the requirements of linguistic equality, the establishment of the National Newspaper (April 5), the transformation of the St. Wenceslas Committee into the National Committee (April 10), Palacký's Writing in Frankfurt (April 11), founding of the Lípa slovanská association (April 30), organization of the Slavic Congress (June 2-12).
+On 19 and 31 March, the Committee prepared two petitions to the Emperor, which mainly included the requirements of linguistic equality, the establishment of the National Newspaper (April 5), the transformation of the St. Wenceslas Committee into the National Committee (April 10), Palacký's Writing in Frankfurt (April 11), founding of the Lípa slovanská association (April 30), and organization of the Slavic Congress (June 2–12).
 Meanwhile, the radical wing also strengthened.
 On June 1, its press body, the Prague Evening Paper, began publishing.
 It was then supported by the arrival of some delegates to the Slavic Congress (especially Mikhail Bakunin).

-At the beginning of June, the commanding general in Bohemia, Alfred Windischgrätz, decided that the growing tensions would be dampened by military demonstrations of force - military patrols were constantly passing through the city, artillery batteries were deployed on Petrin and Vysehrad, a massive military parade was held on June 7, with military reinforcements from Kutná Hora and Hradec Králové.
+At the beginning of June, the commanding general in Bohemia, Alfred Windischgrätz, decided that the growing tensions would be dampened by military demonstrations of force – military patrols were constantly passing through the city, artillery batteries were deployed on Petrin and Vysehrad, a massive military parade was held on June 7, with military reinforcements from Kutná Hora and Hradec Králové.
 This then increased tensions in the city.

 On June 11, Prague students met in Karolinum and sent a deputation to Windischgrätz, demanding that the army ease the situation.
 They were rejected, after which the students issued them as a leaflet and hung them around Prague (the so-called Red Poster).
 On the evening of June 11, an assembly met at the St. Wenceslas Spa in Zderaz to discuss the situation.
 It decided to hold a mass demonstration (so-called "fraternal mass") on the second day at the Horse Market (today's Wenceslas Square).